Marine Collagen is Better Than Beef Collagen – And Here’s Why

 Roughly 11.7 million tons of unused fish parts are discarded annually during processing, so using them to make collagen is environmentally friendly.
 On top of that, fish protein in general releases far less greenhouse gas emissions than most meat products.

 Although cowhides are abundant byproducts and cheap to produce, their sourcing plays a negative role in climate change.
 Livestock production accounts for 14.5% of all human-induced greenhouse gas emissions with beef and bovine milk production contributing 41 and 19% of those emissions; that includes grass-fed as well as grain-fed animals.

 In sum, Bend chose marine collagen over bovine for the reasons outlined above.
 Our hydrolyzed marine collagen is primarily derived from the skin of cod from Icelandic fisheries, with smaller amounts from the skin of haddock and pollock.
 The hydrolyzed collagen is manufactured in Nova Scotia, Canada.
-Learn more about our Marine Collagen + Co-Factors today.
+Click here to shop Marine Collagen + Co-Factors.

 Editors note: This post was originally published in January 2019 and has been updated to include new research findings.